georgep26/ai_diagrams/guides/AI_AGENT_GUIDE.md

    - Use circular badges (24x24px) matching diagram icon badges
    - Add numbered badges to diagram icons (upper left corner)
    - Use consistent colors for each path (e.g., #FF6B6B for path 1, #4A90E2 for path 2)
+   - See `templates/base/AWS_diagram_design_patterns.drawio` tab "Logical Paths" for template example
-   - See `examples/rag-application.drawio` for complete example
+   - See `examples/rag-application.drawio` for complete implementation example

 9. **Verify**:
    - Check all icons against ICON_REFERENCE.md